eosrio/hyperion-docs/docs/providers/setup/connections.md

 # Connections Configuration Reference

 !!! info
-    <u>Failover option: </u> Now you can add an array of strings or array of objects.
+    <u>Failover option: </u> Now you can add an array of strings or array of objects to configure failover on Hyperion.
 Check `Chain Parameters` below on "ship" paramert to configure.

 ### RabbitMQ parameters